Maddiethekat’s Wood FAQ

 You will also probably want to seal your wood and paints - please look under How should I finish the wood? in this FAQ for recommendations.

 On very small items you will want to use very light paint on the brush tip so that it doesn't go inside engravings.
 It is better to do a couple thin layers than to put too thick paint on top and ruin the tiny project.
+I also recommend finding a small paint brush that is better for filling in larger open areas with paint - a detail brush can take a while.

 Most can use 6mm posts.
 The tinier ones will need 4mm posts.
 I try to include which ones require the smaller posts in the product listings.